iDEA-org/iDEA-org.github.io/README.md

     - The Local Density Approximation (LDA)
     - Hybrid functionals
 - Implementation of all common observables.
-- Reverse-engineering to solve potential inversion, from exact Kohn-Sham DFT and beyond.
+- Reverse-engineering algorithms (static and dyanmic): Determines the multiplicative potential by inverting single-particle Schr&uuml;dinger equations based on input densities, encompassing Kohn-Sham potential and advanced variations.
 - Fully parallelised using OpenBLAS.
 - Fully parallelised for all cuda supporting GPUS.